mahfujarr/Xpense/readme.md

-# 🧾 PFT — Personal Finance Tracker
+# 🧾 Xpense — A Personal Finance Tracker

 A lightweight, user-friendly expense tracking web app built with PHP and MySQL.
-PFT helps users manage their daily expenses, categorize spending, and visualize financial habits.
+Xpense helps users manage their daily expenses, categorize spending, and visualize financial habits.

 ---